Traffic rules

 Time to really clarify it!

-Signs, Signs and the King of the Zebra Crossing
+Signs, Markings and the King of the Zebra Crossing

-First of all, it is important to know that priority signs and signs are very important for priority when wardens.
+First of all, it is important to know that priority signs and markings are very important for priority with drivers.

 Please note: Priority signs and road markings do NOT apply to pedestrians

-These signs apply not for pedestrians!
-There is an exception, though, namely a zebra crossing!
+These signs do not apply for pedestrians!
+There is an exception though, namely a zebra crossing!

 Pedestrian on a crosswalk.
 Always give way.